adityaoberai/RoleBasedAuthSample/README.md

 The **Role Based Auth .NET Sample** is an **sample ASP.NET Web API** to help understand how role based authentication can be implemented via JWTs in a **.NET 8** application.
 It utilizes an **InMemory database** using **Entity Framework Core** for storing user data and the **Argon2** hashing algorithm for encrypting passwords.

+### .NET Conf 2023

+This sample was created for Aditya Oberai's talk at .NET Conf 2023.

+You can download the presentation [here](AdityaOberai-DotNetConf-2023.pptx)

+## Understanding the API

 The API has 1 controller:

 - **AuthController**: Contains the login, registration, and test APIs